cs107e/cs107e.github.io/guides/bootloader.md

 ### Connect your laptop to the Pi using the console cable

-Setup your console cable as per our [instructions](/guides/console)
+Setup your console cable as per our [instructions](/guides/console).
+After this, you should four wires going from the Pi to your computer.

 ### Load and run your program